kwabenasapong/openpldoc/manual/source/mediamanager.rst

 Bibles
 ------

-Clicking on Bibles in the :ref:`g-media-manager` will display the Bibles media item.
-The Bibles media item gives you the ability to search for Bible verses and add them to the :ref:`g-service-manager`.
+Clicking on *Bibles* in the :ref:`g-media-manager` will display the Bibles media item.
+The Bibles media item shows Bible verses and provides a search function to find Bible verses and add them to the :ref:`g-service-manager`.

 .. image:: pics/mediamanager_bibles.png